IPaul32/sa2-25-23-Ivanchuk/README.md

 to it and merged it with the master branch.
 I checked everything and added the tag as a new version, but then I realized that I added it to the master branch, and not to a separate commit.
 I removed the tag, moved to the commit I needed and already added the tag to it.

+Вс 24 сен 2023 13:57:25 +03
+I studied the rollback tags, although I didn’t fully understand the last one, but there is no previous report in which I explained that I had sorted out the lightweight tags.
+I created two commits in the new branch and reset them.